fbpx

 Second, the compressed nerve roots can become inflamed, further intensifying the pain.
 The inflammatory response can release chemicals that irritate the nerve root, sending more pain signals to the brain.

-The result is often a pain that starts in the neck and radiates down the arm, following the path of the affected nerve.
+The result is often pain that starts in the neck and radiates down the arm, following the path of the affected nerve.
 This can be a sharp, burning, or dull ache, varying in intensity and frequency.
 It can be constant or intermittent and may be exacerbated by certain movements or positions.

 It’s important to remember that the course and severity of pain can vary widely among accident victims, depending on factors such as the specific nature of the neck injury, the degree of the foraminal stenosis, the nerve roots affected, and the person’s overall health.